Get ready to feel the sand beneath your toes and bask in the sun, all while tasting fresh flavours and enjoying Canada’s warmest saltwater beaches.

 In addition to its beaches, there are endless ways to reconnect with nature along the Acadian Shores.
 Whether it’s camping in a seaside park, strolling through a vineyard at Richibucto River Wine Estate, exploring the Irving Eco-centre: La Dune de Bouctouche or learning about Indigenous heritage at Kouchibouguac National Park, you’re definitely going to get a taste of the great outdoors.

 When you’re looking to switch things up, this region is the perfect place to immerse yourself in rich cultural experiences.
-Take a trip through the prohibition era and discover Acadian culture through unique characters, theater, music, comedy, dance and cuisine at Le Pays de la Sagouine.
-Did you know that over 95% of Canada’s smoked herring production originates in Cap-Pelé?
+Discover Acadian culture through unique characters, theater, music, comedy, dance and cuisine at Le Pays de la Sagouine, and at Akadi Lumina light and sound experience.
+Explore the art and science of traditional soap making at Olivier Soapery in Sainte-Anne-de-Kent.
+Did you know that over 95% of Canada’s smoked herring production originates in Cap-Pelé (Cap-Acadie)?
 Visit one of the region’s authentic smokehouses and learn more about this fascinating industry at Cap-Pelé’s Smokehouse Museum.

 Road Trip Eats